 The views along both sides of the Moray Firth are wondrous and, when nature allows, there is much to be seen in the way of wild animals, birds and plants.
 The neighbouring RAF base is best viewed from the top of the lighthouse.
 Military aircraft flights, during the week, are unique in Scotland for the enthusiast or the casual visitor alike.

-If you want to stay somewhere a little different we have 2 cottages which are available to rent all year round.
+If you want to stay somewhere a little different we have 2 self-catering cottages which are available to rent all year round.
 A degree of solitude, especially out of the normal holiday season, is assured.
-To book please go to the National Trust for Scotland (click this link).

 Take a “tour” through our website and you will find details and information about our facilities, learn about our Egyptian connection and the links to the Stevenson lighthouse dynasty.